Adirelle/AdiCrate/README.md

 ### Crate

-A crate can hold several stacks, 16 by default, of a single item.
-When broken, the crate retains its content.
+A crate can hold several stacks, 16 by default, of a single, stackable item.
+When broken, the crate retains its content so you can move it easily.

 You can interact directly with the front of the crate (the face showing the item and its count):